 It is hard to know what to say when your spouse is going through a hard time.
 You want to be there for him/her, but you also want to be sure that you are not burdening them with your problems.
 Many people find it hard to know how to best help their spouse during a tough time.

-When you are in a situation like this with your spouse, you should always ask first how you can help them and be gentle with how you do your actions and remember to be mindful of what you say.
-There will be times when, you won’t be able to help your spouse with what they are going through, so we recommend that you ask outside help from family or a professional.
+When you are in a situation like this with your spouse, you should always ask first how you can help them and be gentle with how you do your actions, and remember to be mindful of what you say.
+There will be times when, you won’t be able to help your spouse with what they are going through, so we recommend that you ask for outside help from family or a professional.

 If a marriage is troubled and one of the spouses is going through a difficult time, the other can often be blamed for the situation.
 But, being the spouse who is suffering is not a character flaw, nor is it a desire on that spouse’s part to cause misery.
 While one may not be able to find the strength to gently support the other during times of stress, this doesn’t mean they can’t be supportive.